Vaelor/python-mattermost-driver/README.rst

         'verify': True,
         # The interval the websocket will ping the server to keep the connection alive
         'timeout': 30,
+        'mfa_token': 'YourMFAToken'
     })

     # Most of the requests need you to be logged in, so calling login()
     # should be the first thing you do after you created your Driver instance.
     # login() returns the raw response
+    # If using a personal access token, you still need to run login().
+    # In this case, does not make a login request, but a `get_user('me')`
+    # and sets everything up in the client.
     foo.login()

     # You can make api calls by using api['yourendpointofchoice'].